rashiisrivastava/photography-portfolio/README.md

 ## 🌟 Features

-- 🍔 Responsive hamburger navigation for mobile devices
+-  Responsive hamburger navigation for mobile devices
-- 🎬 Smooth fade-in animations for sections
+-  Smooth fade-in animations for sections
-- 🖼️ Image gallery to display selected photographs
+-  Image gallery to display selected photographs
-- 👤 About section with personalized introduction
+-  About section with personalized introduction
-- 💌 Fully working contact form (messages go directly to my email)
+-  Fully working contact form (messages go directly to my email)
-- 🎨 Clean and minimal design with hover effects
+-  Clean and minimal design with hover effects

 ---

-## 🧰 Built With

-- 🧱 HTML5
-- 🎨 CSS3
-- ⚙️ JavaScript
 - 💻 Designed using VS Code and tested with Chrome DevTools
 - 📬 Integrated email form submission using [FormSubmit](https://formsubmit.co)